Young re-inventor of the year

 What: Free, project based sustainability re-use challenge

-Who: High schools, primary schools, early years learning centres, community groups and individuals across Western Australia are encouraged to apply.
+Who: Individuals, schools, early learning centres and community groups.
 Inventors must be aged 18 years and under.

-Why: Get young people thinking differently about waste and possibly share $3000 in sustainability prizes to expand your sustainability action.
+Why: Get young people thinking differently about waste.
+Winners share in $2,000 of sustainability prizes.

-Young re-inventor of the year can link to outcomes in Science, Arts, Technologies and Human Society and its Environment.
+Young re-inventor of the year can link to outcomes in Science, Arts, Technologies and Human Society and its Environment and is a great learning activity for kids at home in self-isolation.
 See links to the Western Australian curriculum.

 How to enter

-- Take a photo and submit it by Monday 21 October.
-Your submission should include two photos of your invention along with a brief description (200 words maximum) of who made it and why.
+3. Submit your entry by Friday 23 October 2020.
+Your submission should include two photos of your invention along with a brief description (250 words maximum) of who made it and why.

 Entries will be judged on:

-- Waste reduction – does your invention creatively use items that are routinely thrown away at your school or in your home or community and a minimal amount of new materials?
+1. Waste reduction – does your invention creatively use items that are routinely thrown away in your school, home or community?
+Does this invention use minimal new materials?

-- Relation to the 2019 theme (has your submission re-invented plastic into something to be treasured?)
+2. Relation to the 2020 theme (has your submission reinvented something to make your food consumption more sustainable?)